Estimation for high-frequency data under parametric market microstructure noise: Introduction

 \section{Introduction}

 It is now widely acknowledged that the availability of high-frequency data has led to a more accurate description of financial markets.
 Over the past decades, empirical studies have unveiled several aspects of the frictionless efficient price.
 Accordingly, the assumptions on the latter have been gradually weakened to the extent that it is common nowadays to represent it as a general It\^{o} semi-martingale including jumps with infinite activity.
 Moreover, the sampling times are also often considered as asynchronous, random, and even sometimes endogenous, i.e. possibly correlated with the efficient price.

-The accessibility of high-frequency data has also shed light on the frictions, which get prominent as the sampling frequency increases.
-A typical challenge that faces an econometrician today is to incorporate jumps, asynchronicity, endogeneity and frictions into the model.
-A frequent assumption on the market microstructure noise is that it is independent and identically distributed (i.i.d).
-The presence of noise usually makes the analysis more complex.
-Among many possible candidates, see the breakthrough work from \cite{jacod2013quarticity} and \cite{vetter2015estimation}, which to the best of our knowledge have no equivalent under frictions to respectively estimate general functionals of volatility\footnote{The even power case is treated in \cite{podolskij2009estimation}.} and volatility of volatility.
+The accessibility of high-frequency data has also shed light on the frictions, or so-called market microstructure noise (MMN), which get prominent as the sampling frequency increases.
+As a matter of fact, realized volatility (i.e. summing the square returns), which is efficient in the absence of frictions becomes badly biased when the frequency increases.
+This was visible on the signature plot in \cite{andersen2001bdistribution}.
+A typical challenge that faces a theoretical statistician today is to incorporate jumps, asynchronicity, endogeneity and frictions into the model.